openzipkin-contrib/zipkin-secondary-sampling/docs/design.md

 The sampling field is unaltered as it passes the api service because out-of-band configuration does not trigger on the key `gatewayplay`.
 The api service would only report data if the request was B3 sampled.

-The api service triggers on this key.
-Noticing the last span ID is not its parent, it uses the propagated `spanId=26bd982d53f50d1f` as its parent ID when reporting the span.
-Literally, this would be `b3,gatewayplay;parentId=26bd982d53f50d1f` if b3 was also sampled.
+The play service is configured participate and to honor the sample rate.
+It only triggers when both the `gatewayplay` sampling key exists and it has a `spanId` parameter.
+Triggering regardless of `spanId`, would be effectively 100% sampling.
+As `spanId` is only present when upstream sampled, this guarantees the intended rate.

+Assuming that was present, play samples the incoming request.
+When reporting, the parent ID won't match the primary parent ID, because the primary parent is the api service which wasn't sampled for the key "gatewayplay."
+To ensure the trace isn't hierarchically broken, it saves the incoming spanId parameter for `gatewayplay` (in this exampled `spanId=26bd982d53f50d1f`) as a corresponding `parentId` parameter on the sampled tag.
+Literally, the tag value reported out-of-band would be `b3,gatewayplay;parentId=26bd982d53f50d1f`, if b3 was also sampled.

 A trace forwarder could then use that data to fix the hierarchy.
 Possibly like this when sending to the `gatewayplay` participant: